hackclub/hackclub/workshops/rust_text_game/README.md

 ## Part 1: Setup 🔰

-In order to initialize your project, you'll either need to [install Rust and its tools on your computer](https://www.rust-lang.org/tools/install) or [repl.it](https://repl.it).
+In order to get ourselves running quicker, we'll be using [repl.it](https://repl.it).

-### Setting up your project on repl.it
+### Setting up your project

 Using repl.it is advantageous in the sense that you don't need anything apart from a web browser to use it.

-You can create an account [here](https://repl.it/signup) and create a new Rust project by going tohttps://repl.it/languages/rust:
+You can create an account [here](https://repl.it/signup) and create a new Rust project by going to https://repl.it/languages/rust:

-After doing so, run `cargo init --name rust-text-app`
+After doing so, run `cargo init --name rust-text-app` in the Shell tab

-You can also fork our example, should you wish to do so.

 ## Part 2: File structure and the Cargo package manager 🏗